Skip to main content

 Durham’s MA in Museum and Artefact Studies is a unique course offering a choice of professional and academic-focused routes tailored to equip you with the skills and expertise to develop a successful career in museums, the cultural heritage sector or in the academic world.

-In terms of learning, you will develop a critical understanding of current professional principles and contemporary debates relating to museum and artefact studies.
-You will also develop professional skills relevant to the care, management and exhibition of collections in museums and analytical skills, relevant to the study of a wide range of materials and artefacts from different periods and cultures.
-In addition, the course structure will help improve your ability to take a personal responsibility for your own learning, for working in teams and for your professional conduct.
+You will have the opportunity to develop a critical understanding of current principles and contemporary debates relating to museums, heritage and artefact studies.
+The professional skills you will develop are central to the care, management and exhibition of collections in museums and analytical skills, relevant to the study of materials and artefacts from different periods and cultures.
+Throughout, the programme aims to enable you to improve your ability to take a personal responsibility for your own learning, for working in teams and for your professional conduct.

 Core modules: